emanuelhuber/RGPR/01_RGPR_tutorial_basic-processing.md

 On the first plot, notice

--   a sharp increase of the amplitude between 0 *M**H**z* and 10 *M**H**z*: these frequency correspond to the slowing-varying part of the signal.
+-   a sharp increase of the amplitude between $0\,\mathit{MHz}$     and $10\,\mathit{MHz}$: these frequency correspond to the slowing-varying part of the signal.
 In this particular case, filtering out this part of the signal results in strong signal distorsion.
--   after a peak at 80 *M**H**z* (the returned signal frequency that is lower than the antenna frequency because of frequency-dependent attenuation in the ground), the amplitude decreases.
+-   after a peak at $80\,\mathit{MHz}$     (the returned signal frequency that is lower than the antenna frequency because of frequency-dependent attenuation in the ground), the amplitude decreases.
--   at about 200 *M**H**z* the amplitude stays constant (plateau): noise frequency.
+-   at about $200\,\mathit{MHz}$     the amplitude stays constant (plateau): noise frequency.

 Eliminate the high-frequency (noise) component of the GPR record with a bandpass filter.
-We define as corner frequencies at 150 *M**H**z* and 260 *M**H**z*, and set `plotSpec = TRUE` to plot the spectrum with the signal, the filtered signal and the filter.
+We define as corner frequencies at $150\,\mathit{MHz}$ and $260\,\mathit{MHz}$, and set `plotSpec = TRUE` to plot the spectrum with the signal, the filtered signal and the filter.

 ``` r
 A4 <- fFilter(A3, f = c(150, 260), type = "low", plotSpec = TRUE)